nilbus/dj-doboy-trance-podcast/_posts/isaiah-explained/2020-06-28-isaiah-explained-04.markdown

 categories: isaiah-explained
 podcast_link: http://www.isaiahexplained.com/media/commentary/Isaiah4.mp3
 ---
-In his Day of Judgment Jehovah preserves alive those whose names are inscribed in the Book of Life.
+In his Day of Judgment Jehovah preserves alive those whose names are inscribed in the Book of Life